PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 target routing, caller multiplicity, runtime order, boundary, scope-sharing behavior, or TensorFlow isolation changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The fixed terminal-boundary layout cluster is now characterized without production changes.
+Four focused tests freeze its zero-argument contract, one main-ModelIR/session-layout scope, complete arguments and exact order for all five owners, sole production call, and both surrounding boundaries.
+The boundary-input/PAD/layout-transpose recovery sequence is explicitly protected.
+The 252-test focused/architecture set, 30 pass-efficiency tests, and all 11
+TensorFlow-import-blocked tests pass.
+Runtime behavior and all public/ dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.